amsokol/ffmpeg-audio-normalizer.rs/README.md

 Inspired by [ffmpeg-normalize](https://github.com/slhck/ffmpeg-normalize) Python tool.
 All credits go to [@slhck](https://github.com/slhck).

 This program normalizes media files to a certain loudness level using the EBU R128 loudness normalization procedure.
 It can also perform RMS-based normalization (where the mean is lifted or attenuated), or peak normalization to a certain target level.
+It allows to set dialogue level too.

 **A very quick how-to:**